East Quad on the Coe Campus

 Infographic - Water

-• Renovations and new construction are incorporating low flow faucets, urinals, and toilets to minimize potable water waste.
+• Renovations and new construction are incorporating low-flow faucets, urinals, and toilets to minimize potable water waste.

 • Eighteen water sensors have been purchased to track rainfall and adjust sprinkler use accordingly.
 The sensors will automatically turn off the sprinklers during rain and are expected to reduce the amount of irrigation water usage by 30 percent.

 • Coe's green roof reduces stormwater runoff while providing a habitat for wildlife and pollinators.
-Plants grown at Roof Top Sedums in Davenport, Iowa, will be installed by a local contractor.

 Landscape